cmprince/PUI2015_cprince/citibikes/README.md

+# HW4

+There are two notebooks in this repo for HW4.
+Both are modified from the notebooks provided by Dr. Bianco.
+All modifications are my own work.

 # HW3 Problem 3 (Citibike)
 The notebook in this repo explores whether or not tourists are more likely to take Citibikes across the East River bridges than city residents.
 To